 Your photo never leaves your device

 A PSL score is a facial attractiveness rating on a 1–8 scale that originated on the looksmaxxing forums PuaHate, SlutHate, and Lookism (hence "PSL").
-Unlike the casual 1–10, the PSL scale pins average at 4, treats 5 as clearly above average, and reserves 6+ for the rarest faces — 8 is a theoretical ceiling anchored to a handful of celebrity bone structures.
+Unlike the casual 1–10, the community convention sets its midpoint at 4, describes 5 as above that midpoint, and treats 6+ as rare.
+Eight is a theoretical ceiling anchored to a handful of celebrity examples.
 There is no official PSL rating: forum scores are crowd opinion, and most online PSL tests are guesses dressed up as numbers.

 8 - PSL God